maksymchyk/sql/02_activities/assignments/design_a_logical_model.md

-# Assignment 1: Design a Logical Model
+# Assignment 1: Maksym Parkhomchuk

+ Design a Logical Model

 ## Question 1
 Create a logical model for a small bookstore. 📚